2DGD-F0TH/2DGD_F0TH/chapters/008_Camera.md

 In this case, it will be necessary to "clamp" the camera position, this way it will still follow the player, but won't show off-map areas.

-This usually just involved a check on the viewport boundaries against the map boundaries, followed by a reset of the coordinates to the map boundaries.
+This usually just involves a check on the viewport boundaries against the map boundaries, followed by a reset of the coordinates to the map boundaries.